ahoffer/fox-kisses/README.md

 - Data Science
 - What is R?
 - Machine learning
-- The Iris data set
-- The leaf data set
+- The iris data set
 - How do we do better?
 - Big data
 - Resources